invenia/GPForecasting.jl/docs/src/index.md

 - Learn the MLE kernel parameters via LBFGS (not implemented for means yet).
 - Condition model on observed data.
 - Add noise only for observed measurements (see documentation on the Extended Input Space).
-- Run on AWS (see documentation on Experiments).
 - Execute the optimised version of the basic Linear Mixing Model (with zero mean and same noise for all latent processes).
 - Obtain covariance matrices as hourly blocks.